frankthelen/rools/README.md

 }
 ```

+As you can imagine, this kind of optimization requires some additional overhead (code complexity and runtime memory consumption).
+It unfolds its potential with the number of rules and the number of fact segments.

-*Technically*, this is achieved by observing the facts through ES6's new `Proxy` API.
+*TL;DR* -- Technically, this is achieved by observing the facts through the ES6 `Proxy` API.

 ### Todos